fraser-lab/fraser-lab.github.io/compact/index.md

 ## <a id="literature">Literature</a>

 As a scientist, it should be a pleasure to keep up with current literature.
-You should dedicate a few hours each week to scanning and reading new preprints and journal articles - and we recommend a [strategy that leverages RSS feeds](/compact/rss_how_to.md).
+We believe should dedicate a few hours each week to scanning and reading new preprints and journal articles - and we recommend a [strategy that leverages RSS feeds](/compact/rss_how_to.md) to follow the literature.

 Every other week at group meetings, we have a mini journal club where each lab member shares 1 slide and a 60 second summary of an interesting paper they have read.
 Occasionally, we do journal clubs jointly with other labs to have an in-depth conversation about papers and methods of particular interest.
 When the journal club focuses on a preprint, we will summarize the discussion and post a public [review](/reviews)
 <br/>